bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 ---
 root: .components.layouts.BlogLayout
-title: Static Site Deployment with Kobweb
+title: Static Site Generation and Deployment with Kobweb
 description: How to use Kobweb to build a Compose for Web site that can be served by static site hosting providers for cheap (or free)!
 author: David Herman
 date: 2022-02-11
+updated: 2022-02-14
 tags:
  - compose for web
  - kobweb